 A CONTESTED DIVORCE IN TEXAS CAN BE ULTIMATELY RESOLVED IN ONE OF SEVERAL WAYS:

 To protect your rights during a divorce, hiring an attorney is essential.
 Working with an attorney who is experienced in the litigation of contested divorces can mean the difference between a favorable or unfavorable result for issues such as custody and division of property.
 It is almost impossible to avoid experiencing stress during a divorce, but a skilled contested divorce lawyer can help make the process feel much less uncertain and frightening.

-When Is It Best to Undertake a Contested Divorce?
+Best to Undertake a

 If you have any hesitation at all regarding an agreed divorce or the discussions you have had with your spouse, it is vital to speak with a seasoned attorney about your circumstances.
 While it is important to work with a legal professional whether your divorce is contested or not, it is also essential that you do not agree to a particular type of divorce without the counsel of a divorce lawyer who can handle the complex issues in your specific situation.

 It may seem that you can resolve issues of child custody and visitation without the court’s help, but those negotiations require a lawyer at your side.
 If you have children and your divorce is contested, a difficult and lengthy battle to determine custody may ensue.
 A lawyer who specifically practices contested divorce with consistent experience as a custody lawyer can be an unstoppable ally in court.

 The worst action you can take as a spouse who will shortly experience a divorce is to assume your partner will act in your best interests.
 We often want to think the best of those we love, or once loved, but it is best to remain cautious in all divorce proceedings and particularly when facing a contested divorce.